 Whether that be veggies for your vegan friends or classic American bacon cheeseburgers stuffed with spices, garlic, and onions (Trav’s specialty and my favorite burgers in the world), you need the fixin’s.
 If you don’t have a grill, you don’t have a BBQ, and you don’t have a right proper 4th of July celebration.

-Though this certainly isn’t a hard and fast rule, it’s nice to include some Americans in your 4th of July party.
+Though this certainly isn’t a hard and fast rule, it’s nice to include some Americans in your July 4th celebration.

 FYI: If you ever need some token Americans for your 4th party, we’d be happy to come!